mariusmym/PCB_ChristmasTree/README.md

+ # Software

- ## Software
+ ## Implementation

  - I'm just a regular guy passionate about making stuff, so dont expect a very neat code.
  - I made a small sketch using Arduio IDE and ATtiny registers in order to reduce the size of it a little bit, so I can upload it into ATtiny13A as well (which, as you know, have a lot less memory available).

 ```C++